 You will be evaluated based on the relevance of the activities you choose (when a written report is required you should explicitly address this in your report), the overall content of your written report or audio/video recording, and your effort to use the Spanish language and engage with the Hispanic/Latino community and its culture.
 The following rubric will be used:

 The student did not submit his/her cultural activity before the deadline established in the calendar

 The activity does not fulfill all the requirements established in the course website—e.g., it is not relevant enough (was not preapproved by the teacher), the instructions on the course website were not followed, the report is incomplete (less that 200 words and/or does not address the relevance of the activity), etc.

 The activity is relevant, the report is complete, and the student has made an honest effort to use the Spanish language and/or engage with the Hispanic/Latino community in the area

-VERY IMPORTANT: You will submit your first activity before the end of week 4, the second before the end of week 7, and the third before the end of week 10.
+VERY IMPORTANT: You will submit your first activity by the end of week 4/5, the second by the end of week 7/8, and the third by the end of week 10/11.